Santalum album: Australia

 The native species, Santalum spicatum, is more common and extensively grown in Western Australia, but as of 2020 there are two commercial Indian sandalwood plantations in full operation based in Kununurra, in the far north of Western Australia: Quintis (formerly Tropical Forestry Services), which in 2017 controlled around 80 per cent of the world's supply of Indian sandalwood, and Santanol.

+Comoros

+White sandalwood is grated against a stone, coral, or ceramic surface to make a sun-protective medicinal paste called msindzano, worn on the faces of women and girls in Comoros.

 Sri Lanka

 The harvesting of sandalwood is preferred to be of trees that are advanced in age.
 Saleable wood can, however, be of trees as young as seven years.
 The entire plant is removed rather than cut to the base, as in coppiced species.
 The extensive removal of S. album over the past century led to increased vulnerability to extinction.

-As of 2020, small plantations of Indian sandalwood also exist in China, Indonesia, Malaysia, the Philippines and the Pacific Islands.
+As of 2020, small plantations of white sandalwood also exist in China, Indonesia, Malaysia, the Philippines and the Pacific Islands.

 China

 Sandalwood has been used over a longtime in China for the construction of statues and temples, and was burned in censers during religious rites.